AbhipsaKar/CASA0021-Connected-Thru-Mirror/README.md

 ## Where to get help
 For MagicMirror2 related questions, please refer to the official documentations or MagicMirror Forum https://forum.magicmirror.builders/

+## Challenges
+1. Since there is only one hardware setup, it is difficult for us to work individually or test the codes.
+2. AI module cannot work in tandem with the portal module due to camera resource deadlock.
+Therefore we restricted the AI to work only during initialization.
+To change the profile, the mirror has to be restarted.
+3. In the AI module, sometimes an unknown face was also recognised as a known face with a quite low score, therefore a threshold was set to filter the low score faces.
+4. For unknown reason, sometimes the button and joystick do not work.
+To solve this, a script called testbutton.py was written.
+After running this script, the button and joystick would work again.
+5. In the portal mode development, it was extremely difficult to publish the video on MQTT due to the asynchronous nature of Javascript and memory intensive nature of blob video chunks.
+This issue was overcome using correct scoping of variables and using promises.
+6. The portal modules were always playing in the background.
+To fix this, suspend and resume functions were added to restrict them to their corresponding pages.

+## Future improvements
+1.The purchased mirror performs well in being reflective, yet its transparency is suboptimal especially in a bright environment.
+A high quality mirror and spare parts would enhance visibility and flexibility.
+2.The current setup only works on a desk and take up a lot of spaces, more compacted components can be purchased so that the mirror can be thin enough to be placed anywhere.
+3.A public MQTT is used due to operational constraints.
+In the future, a private MQTT should be used and the videos should be transmitted in an encrypted format.
+In fact, although MQTT works for short videos, an FTP server should be used for storing videos.
+MQTT should be used for conveying the notifications and ftp url.
+4.Currently, all videos sent by the sender mirror can be viewed by everyone on the receiving mirror.
+In the future iterations, technical specifications should allow one profile to communicate with another profile on a separate mirror.
+5.The future product would likely be accompanied with an app which would enable users to set up the magic mirror with the nearest station, training the AI module, add a new profile and set a calendar.
+Users can also choose to add/remove modules or change ownership easily without delving into the code.
+Bu supporting login/logout facility these mirrors can be used in a public setting like hotels.

 ## Contributors
 AbhipsaKar https://github.com/AbhipsaKar
 abichoi https://github.com/abichoi